CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/cost-allocation-tags.md

 This s3 bucket should allow use of this by Manish Soni using a bucket policy with permissions.<br>
 This s3 bucket will be called by the yaml file used to create the cluster.<br>

-An example yaml file is provided in the documentation, and is available here<br>
+## Review example yaml file that has the lines that need to be added highlighted by !!

 ```
 Image: